vigneshshanmugam/rum-react-spa/README.md

 # apm-rum-react Integration Testing

+Based on example repo from https://github.com/taniarascia/router-example

-Testing `@elastic/apm-rum-react` on Single Page Application with react router
+Used for testing `@elastic/apm-rum-react` on Single Page Application with react router